 reviewof 16 meta-analyses shows strong evidence that dietary fiber intake may help reduce the prevalence of type 2 diabetes.
 In addition, for people with diabetes, fiber intake can help reduce both long-term and fasting blood glucose levels.

 For people with diabetes, following a healthy diet is important in managing your condition.
-The National Institute of Health (NIH) emphasizes that the healthiest diet for diabetes contains foods from all of the food groups.
-This includes:
+The

 - nonfat or low-fat dairy